bluekvirus/containers-scrapy/README.md

 # containers-scrapy
-Scrapy with Python 3 in a docker env, ready to deploy in any dev machine.
+Scrapy with Python 3 in a docker env, ready to deploy in any dev machine or runtime node.

 ## Commands